 Explore Top-Rated Senior Care Facilities with U.S. News

-A comprehensive resource based on survey data from nearly 400,000 residents and families, the U.S. News 2024 Best Senior Living Communities is a great place to begin your search.
-The survey gathered feedback on key aspects of each community, including safety, caregiving, management, staff, food, dining and activities.
-It includes the top-rated communities for each level of care such as assisted living and memory care.
+A comprehensive resource based on survey data from nearly 400,000 residents and families, the U.S. News’s Best Senior Living Communities is a great place to begin your search.
+The survey gathered feedback on key aspects of each community, including safety, caregiving, management, staff, food, activities and enrichment.
+It includes the top-rated communities for each level of care, such as assisted living and memory care.

 More from U.S. News